Chris Cornell: 1984–1997 and 2010–2017: Soundgarden

-Soundgarden was formed in 1984 by Cornell, Thayil and Yamamoto with Cornell originally on drums and vocals.
-In 1985, the band enlisted Scott Sundquist as the drummer to allow Cornell to concentrate on vocals.
-The band's first recordings were three songs that appeared on a compilation for C/Z Records called Deep Six.
+Soundgarden was formed in 1984 by Cornell, Thayil, and Yamamoto, with Cornell originally on drums and vocals.
+In 1985, they enlisted Scott Sundquist to take over as drummer so that Cornell could concentrate on vocals.
+Soundgarden's first recordings were three songs that appeared on a compilation for C/Z Records called Deep Six.
 In 1986, Sundquist, who by that point had a wife and a child, decided to leave the band and spend time with his family.
 He was replaced by Matt Cameron, the drummer for Skin Yard, who became Soundgarden's permanent drummer.

 Soundgarden signed to Sub Pop, releasing the Screaming Life EP in 1987 and the Fopp EP in 1988 (a combination of the two was issued as Screaming Life/Fopp in 1990).
 Though the band was being courted by major labels, they signed to independent label SST Records in 1988 to release their debut album, Ultramega OK, for which they earned a Grammy Award nomination for Best Metal Performance in 1990.
 The band subsequently signed with A&M Records, becoming the first grunge band to sign to a major label.

-In 1989, the band released their second effort and their first album for a major label, Louder Than Love.
+In 1989, Soundgarden released their second effort and their first album for a major label, Louder Than Love.
 Following the album's release, Yamamoto left the band to finish his master's degree in physical chemistry at Western Washington University.
 He was replaced by former Nirvana guitarist Jason Everman.
-Everman was fired following Soundgarden's tour supporting Louder Than Love.
-In 1990, the band was joined by a new bassist, Ben Shepherd.
+Everman was fired following the band's tour in support of Louder Than Love.
+In 1990, they were joined by a new bassist, Ben Shepherd.

 Along with Nirvana, Alice in Chains, and Pearl Jam, Soundgarden quickly became one of the most successful bands from Seattle's emerging grunge scene in the early 1990s.
 With Shepherd, the new line-up recorded Badmotorfinger in 1991.
-The album brought the band to a new level of commercial success, and Soundgarden found itself amidst the sudden popularity and attention given to the Seattle music scene.
+The album brought the band to a new level of commercial success and exposure amid the sudden popularity and attention given to the Seattle music scene.
 Badmotorfinger included the singles "Jesus Christ Pose", "Outshined" and "Rusty Cage".
 The three singles gained considerable airtime on alternative rock radio stations, while the videos for "Outshined" and "Rusty Cage" gained considerable airtime on MTV.
 The song "Jesus Christ Pose" and its music video was the subject of widespread controversy in 1991, and the video was removed from MTV's playlist.
 "Rusty Cage" was later covered by Johnny Cash on his 1996 album, Unchained.
 "Room a Thousand Years Wide" was released (along with the B-side "HIV Baby") as a 7" single through Sub Pop's Single of the Month club a full year before the release of Badmotorfinger, and later re-recorded for the album.
-Badmotorfinger exposed Soundgarden to its first mainstream success: it was nominated for a Grammy Award for Best Metal Performance in 1992, and was later ranked number 45 in the October 2006 issue of Guitar World on the magazine's list of the 100 greatest guitar albums of all time.
+With Badmotorfinger, Soundgarden found their first mainstream success: it was nominated for a Grammy Award for Best Metal Performance in 1992 and was later ranked number 45 in the October 2006 issue of Guitar World on the magazine's list of the 100 greatest guitar albums of all time.